-Join Richard Harrington for an in-depth discussion in this video Shooting video, part of Up and Running with the Canon 6D.
+Join Richard Harrington for an in-depth discussion in this video Shooting video, part of Learning the Canon 6D.

 …There are a lot of video settings that you can adjust.…For example, you can change the frame size and…the frame rate, as well as other quality settings.…This is all done under the movie settings in the menu.…Press the Menu button and make sure you choose the Movie Record tab.…Choose Movie Record Size and press the Set button.…You'll now see different frame sizes, 1920 by 1080 is useful for recording a high…quality HD file, but you'll also find 1280 by 720, which is another flavor of HD.…